oneacik/mindoo/Books/Management 3.0.md

 ### 7: How to empower teams

-120: Managers create motivational debt by being bossy.
-People don't want to be told what to do, they want to be asked.
+120: Managers create [[Motivational Debt]] by being bossy.
+People don't want to be told what to do, they want to be asked. **And they may not agree**.

 121: It is better to be "one-minute manager" than full time manager